onqtam/headjack/src/motivation/authenticity.md

 4. refuse to listen to accounts that don't use that format and build the habit to check track records before listening to someone - this can (and will) become a social norm
 5. let the [chips fall where they may](https://twitter.com/TSLAgang/status/1433896307702353921)

 Message types can be in an extensible inheritance hierarchy and have "fallback" translation mechanisms defined in their on-chain schema for platforms that don't support specific leaf types.
-As an example: on-chain schema `42` can have the following template for serialization: `"{asset} has an {probability} chance of being {up_or_down} {price} by {date}"`, and thus a basic interface that encounters `{message_type: "42", asset: "$BTC", date: "2025.02.12", up_or_down: "above", price: "100000$", probability: "80%"}` could render `"$BTC has an 80% chance of being above 100000$ by 2025.02.12"` to its users.
+As an example: on-chain schema `42` can have the following template for serialization: `"{asset} has an {probability} chance of being {above_or_below} {price} by {date}"`, and thus a basic interface that encounters `{message_type: "42", asset: "$BTC", date: "2025.02.12", above_or_below: "above", price: "100000$", probability: "80%"}` could render `"$BTC has an 80% chance of being above 100000$ by 2025.02.12"`.
 Or there could be a message type with spline curves.
 This way the system can evolve even if interfaces move at different pace and there's no consensus on the evolution of messages - it will naturally happen.
 Rigidness and/or lack of consensus for such standards has been the bane for many open systems.
-This can go beyond just finance - we can crowdsource reputation for anything with a data feed.

 The argument that specialized message types are unnecessary because AI will eventually be able to classify things properly is mute - lets get something that is unambiguous and working now - structure is good.
+The use case for reputation goes beyond finance.

 Perhaps the reputation system can be abused - by making 100 accounts and building different prediction timelines throughout time and then using only the winners - this page should be treated just as a starting point and isn't trying to provide all the answers.